-‘Attack on Titan’ Season 2 Episode 7 Review: Reiner Learns That A Focused Eren Is A Frightening Threat
+‘Attack On Titan’ Season 2, Episode 7 Review: Reiner Learns That A Focused Eren Is A Frightening Threat

 — M.M (@ReviewAnimeYT) May 6, 2017

 The first part of the fight between the two shifters went in the way that fights usually go for Eren.
 This means that for the first few minutes of the battle against Reiner, Eren was practically being thrown around like a rag doll by the more powerful, bulkier Armored Titan.
 The anime was able to do this very well, too, showing Eren’s full strikes being harmlessly deflected by Reiner’s armor and the Rogue Titan practically getting deformed every time it gets hit by the Armored Titan.
 Even Mikasa’s assists proved useless against Reiner’s thick plates, with her blades being unable to penetrate the titan’s armor.
-Outmatched and outgunned by his more powerful opponent, Eren then decided to do something that he has never done before – strategize.
+Outmatched and outgunned by his more powerful opponent, Eren then decided to do something that he has never done before: strategize.

 Eren’s strategy was notable in the way that he used the exact same moves that Annie, the Female Titan, became famous for.
 Tackling the Armored Titan to the ground with some good, old-fashioned ju-jitsu, Eren was able to finally fight back.
-During the entire duration of the battle, Eren was depicted by the anime to be completely lucid, even acknowledging Hange at one point.
+For the entire duration of the battle, Eren was depicted by the anime to be completely lucid, even acknowledging Hange at one point.
 Gone was the berserk, uncontrollable Eren of Season 1.
 Eren of Attack on Titan Season 2 was straight up calculating.

 Look out!
 The latest Simulcast episode of #AttackonTitan Season 2 is streaming on #FunimationNow!